 To stop the bleeding, wrap a dry cloth around the area tightly and place some pressure with your hands until you notice the bleeding starts to decrease.
 If the area is inflamed; but not bleeding, you can apply cold treatment using a bag of ice wrapped in a cloth during alternate periods of 10 minutes on and 10 minutes off.

 In order to stay safe and prevent any further complications, ask a friend or family member to take you to the hospital or if needed call an ambulance.
 During the trip try to keep your leg elevated.

 Unless you have a history of arterial disease or a major vein was damaged, the inflammation will eventually disappear after a few weeks.
 The area may be sensitive on the touch and you may notice an hematoma that will gradually fade away.

 If a varicose vein bursts you may want to introduce some preventative measures in order to reduce the chances of suffering from the same complication.
 Some people have a higher tendency from suffering from vein bursting.

 Your doctor may suggest that you avoid prolonged sitting or standing by alternating between both and adding natural remedies.
 Also, that you rest your legs by raising them up high for a few minutes every day.

 However, if all the suggestions above aren’t working for you and you still suffer from severe vein bursting, you may want to speak to your doctor about taking more drastic treatments.
 Laser radiotherapy systems and some forms of sclerothrerapy treatments are minor invasive procedures that use ablation to seal the veins that may cause further damage.
 Lastly, surgery is sometimes employed to remove large, problematic varicose veins.

-If you want to read similar articles to What to Do When a Varicose Vein Bursts, we recommend you visit our Family health category.
+If you'd like to read similar articles to What to Do When a Varicose Vein Bursts, we recommend you browse around our Family health category.